manik-007/manik-007/README.md

 # 💫 About Me:
 I am Manik, an exploring and curious student, pursuing Btech in Computer Science from Chandigarh Group Of Colleges Landran.
 Passionate to learn new technologies and connect with like minded people.
-Currently learning web developm.ent and recently started my journey as a linux user
+Currently learning web development and recently started my journey as a linux user.

 ## 🌐 Socials: